Meeftah0318/alphaCare/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React and Firebase [Create React App](https://alpha-care.netlify.app/).

+## What you can do?

+### Use of react

+In this single page application react has been used,

+### Dynamic routing

+Tried Dynamic routing, reached to a certain stage, data show needs some more work.

+### Firebase Authentication

+Google authentication works fine, Email authentication is still in progress.

 ## Available Scripts